 Health Savings Accounts [HSAs] are one of the only types of “triple tax advantaged” investment accounts.
-This means contributions are tax-deductible, investment growth is tax-deferred, and withdraws are tax-free if used for qualified medical expenses.
-You can also withdraw the money in your HSA after you reach age 65 for any reason without owing a penalty.
+This means contributions are tax-deductible, investment growth is tax-deferred, and withdrawals are tax-free if used for qualified medical expenses.
+They can also be an attractive option to supplement your retirement plan because you can withdraw the money in your HSA after you reach age 65 for any reason without owing a penalty.

-Due to these significant tax advantages, many individuals and business owners use HSAs to cover their healthcare costs and even add to their retirement savings.
-However, HSAs have important limitations.
-One of the most commonly misunderstood is the relationship between Medicare and HSAs.
-If you don’t understand this relationship and the limitations it creates, you could be penalized.
+Due to the significant tax advantages, many individuals and business owners use HSAs to cover their healthcare costs and add to their retirement savings.
+However, HSAs have important limitations – particularly for those enrolled in Medicare.
+If you don’t understand this relationship and the limitations it creates, you could face significant penalties.

 Medicare and HSAs Overview